-Are you travelling this summer?
-I’ve got some tips on using credit cards abroad.
-I wrote these to a reporter that is writing an article about travel, and I thought it would be nice if I’d share it here with you firsthand.
+Are you traveling this summer?
+I’ve got some tips for you about using credit cards abroad!
+I wrote these tips for a reporter who’s writing an article about travel and I thought it would be nice to share them here with you firsthand!

-First off, call your card company and let them know you will be travelling.
-Without doing this, you will probably not be allowed to even use your card, so any other tip will be useless.
-Call them IN ADVANCE.
-Bonus tip: give them a way to contact you if anything weird happens.
+First off, call your card company in advance and let them know you’ll be traveling.
+If you don’t, you probably won’t even be able to use your card, so the rest of these tips will be useless.
+Bonus tip: give them a way to contact you if anything strange happens.

 2. Know Your Credit Card

-Use the opportunity to ask about the travel perks your card offers.
-Know what kind of insurance you already have attached to your card and how you can use them to save money.
-Paying your rental car with your card can give you auto insurance, and paying your plane tickets with it can give you baggage insurance.
+Use this opportunity to learn about the travel perks your card offers.
+Know what kind of insurance you already have on your card and how you can use it to save money.
+For example, paying for your rental car with your card could get you auto insurance, while paying for your plane tickets with it could get you baggage insurance.

-I’ve wrote about the Amazon.ca Credit Card before, and this is a nice card to use when travelling abroad.
+I’ve written about the Amazon.ca credit card before, so for now, I’ll just say it’s a nice card to use when traveling.

-Budget!
-Budget!
-Budget!
-Ok, you don’t need to budget for every expense you will face (although it’s a good idea), but at least have a broad idea of how much you will be spending during the trip.
-This way you minimize the chances of being surprised back home when the credit card bill arrives.
+Budget, budget, budget!
+Ok, you don’t need to budget for every expense (although it’s a good idea), but at least have a general idea of how much you’ll be spending during your trip.
+This way, you minimize the chances of being surprised when your credit card bill arrives back home.

 Foreign currency can be a b*tch.
-Have an idea about how much of the local currency one dollar can afford.
-Do some research and take note of some key values, like “$10 in local currency is the equivalent of something like 3 dollars”.
-Try to have key values in mind, as 5, 10, 20 (or 50, 100, 200, 1000).
-It will depend on where you are going.
-With this knowledge you can do some quick math before feeling guilty to accept that offer from the souvenir shop (that will most of the times be bad anyways).
+Have an idea how much of the local currency equals one dollar.
+Do some research and take note of key values, like “10 in local currency equals about $3”.
+Try to remember these values in increments, like 5, 10, 20, 50, 100, 200, 1000, etc. It all depends on where you’re going.
+With this knowledge, you can do some quick math so you don’t regret accepting those offers from the souvenir shop (which most of the time are bad anyway).

 5. Conversions?
 Meh.

-Once you have a budget in place, stop converting everything to dollar value.
-If you know a good meal costs R$100 (one hundred Brazilian Reals) and you have a budget of R$400 a day to eat, go ahead and enjoy this R$100 meal, it does not really matter how many dollars it is after conversion.
-But only do this if and only if you came up with a travel budget.
-See tip #3 above!
+Once you have a budget in place, stop converting everything to dollars.
+For example, if you know a good meal costs R$100 (one hundred Brazilian Reals) and your budget is R$400 a day for food, go ahead and enjoy that R$100 meal.
+It doesn’t really matter how many dollars it costs after conversion.
+Follow this tip if and only if you set a travel budget (see Tip #3 above)!

-How do you use your credit card when travelling?
-Do you pay attention to these things or you just go and hope everything goes well?
-Let us know in the comments, I love when you comment!
+What else?
+How do you use your credit card when traveling?
+Do you pay attention to these things or do you just go for it and hope it all works out?
+Let me know in the comments; I love when you share!